 - After completing the program, you should receive a final report detailing your total earnings for the year.

-The amount of money available to students through Work Study is determined by the institution and the student’s financial need.
-Generally, students will make at least minimum wage for work study jobs but wages may vary depending on the type of job and number of hours worked.
+The amount of money available to students through work-study is determined by the institution and the student’s financial needs.
+Usually, students will make at least minimum wage for work-study jobs but wages may vary depending on the type of job and the number of hours worked.
 Additionally, some schools may offer higher wages for positions that require more advanced skills or qualifications.
 Students may also be eligible for additional benefits such as bonuses or paid vacation days.
-It is important to check with your school’s financial aid office for more information.

 - It is funded by the federal government and administered through schools.